flaneurette/Windows-Migrate/Migrate/Install/optional/README.md

 - These bat files install common, popular or new software that is recommended to many users/developers in 2025/2026.
 - Only install what you recognize.
-- If you are curious about certain software, use a search egine to find out more about it.
+- If you are curious about certain software, use a search engine to find out more about it.

 Currently these bat installers can install: